What does an Addiction Counselor in West Virginia do? What is Their Job Role?

 Mental Health Counselors, Marriage and Family Therapists, and Social Workers Advisory Committee

 The West Virginia Certification Board of Examiners in Counseling ensures the ethical practice of professional counselors and marriage and family therapists.
 The goal of the West Virginia Certification Board for Addiction and Prevention Professionals is to contribute to the welfare of West Virginia state and its citizens.
 It is the responsibility of the West Virginia Certification Board for Addiction and Prevention Professionals to establish standards for professionals and qualify applicants for licensure.
-The West Virginia Certification Board conducts hearings and governs the issuance, denial, and revocation of licenses to practitioners.
+The West Virginia Certification Board for Addiction Prevention Professionals conducts hearings and governs the issuance, denial, and revocation of licenses to practitioners.

 815 Quarrier Street, Suite 212

 Your first step will be to download the application form and instructions from the WVCBAPP website.
 You will need to submit two copies of your application and you should plan to make another copy for your own records.

 Besides your personal information you will be required to submit the following:

 - Verification of work experience specific to addiction with contact names and information

 - Verification of work experience not addition related contact names and information